Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The most common form of retinoblastoma is sporadic, or non-hereditary.
 Sporadic retinoblastoma is not passed down in families.
 There is a change in the RB1 gene in a single cell in the retina of one eye.
 These cells divide and form a tumor.
 Most patients with only one eye affected (unilateral) have sporadic retinoblastoma.

-A doctor may discover retinoblastoma during a routine wellness or eye exam.
+A doctor may find retinoblastoma during a routine eye exam.
 However, many times a parent or relative first notices that a child’s eye looks different from normal.
 Some of the symptoms of retinoblastoma are common to other eye problems, so it is important to see a pediatric eye doctor for evaluation.

 If a child shows signs of retinoblastoma, it is important to see a pediatric ophthalmologist (eye doctor for children).
-An eye doctor may do an office screening exam to determine the need for further testing.
+An eye doctor may do an office screening exam to see if further testing is needed.

-A diagnosis of retinoblastoma is made using an eye exam under anesthesia (EUA).
-In this test, a doctor (ocular oncologist) examines the eye closely using special lights and a magnifying lens after the eyes are dilated.
+Eye Exam Under Anesthesia - A diagnosis of retinoblastoma is made using an eye exam under anesthesia (EUA).
+In this test, a doctor examines the eye closely using special lights and a magnifying lens after the eyes are dilated.
 This procedure is done while the child is asleep so that the doctor can view the entire retina.
 A special camera takes digital pictures of the eye and tumor.

 A biopsy is not used to diagnosis retinoblastoma because this might cause the cancer cells to spread.

-In addition to EUA, several types of tests may be used to diagnose and determine the extent of retinoblastoma.
+Other types of tests may be used to help diagnose and determine the extent of retinoblastoma.
 These tests include:

 If there are concerns that the disease has spread outside the eye, doctors will take samples of the bone marrow and cerebrospinal fluid.
 Additional imaging tests may be performed to look at the brain and spinal cord.